XayOn/tqueues/Readme.rst

 Usage
 =====

-Tqueues provides two entry points, tqueues-dispatcher and tqueues_worker.
+TQueues provides two entry points, tqueues_dispatcher and tqueues_worker.

+TQueues dispatcher must be accesible from all workers, and you need to start one worker per parallel task you need.
+They may be distributed (as long as they can reach the dispatcher)

 TQueues worker
 --------------